Brecert/TimeTools-Datapack/README.md

 # TimeTools Datapack

-> Adds a single tool to deal with time and get the day of the week
+> A single tool to deal with time and get the day of the week

 ## Example